Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: The Differential Problem

-where $x$ denotes the price of the underlying stock, $\xi$ and $\mu$ are constants from the stochastic process, governing the variance $y$, $\rho$ is the instantaneous correlation between $x$ and $y$ and $\zeta$, $X$, $Y$ and $T$ are positive constants, defining the solution domain.

-In the subsequent considerations we assume that $u_D(x,y,t)=0$, i.e. we subtract a known function, satisfying the boundary condition in \eqref{BC}, from both sides of \eqref{HWPDE} so that a nonzero term $g$ is introduced in the right-hand side of \eqref{HWPDE}.
+The parameters $\xi$ and $\mu$ are constants from the stochastic process, governing the variance $y$, $\rho$ is the instantaneous correlation between $x$ and $y$, $\zeta, \; X, \; Y$ and $T$ are positive constants, defining the solution domain.
+In the following considerations we assume that $V_D(x,y,t)=0$, i.e. we formally subtract some function, satisfying the boundary conditions \eqref{BC}, from both sides of \eqref{HWPDE} so that a non-zero term $g$ is introduced in the right-hand side (r.h.s) of \eqref{HWPDE}.

-As mentioned in \cite{HW}, $\rho$ can not take negative value, $\rho \in [0,1)$.
-In this paper we assume that $\rho \in [0,1)$ is a constant.
+In this paper we assume that $\rho \in [0,1)$ is a constant, consistent with the considerations in \cite{HW,SWHH1}.
 It is also reasonable to assume that $y \geq \zeta$ for a (small) positive constant $\zeta$ since the $y=0$ is trivial as the volatility of the stock is zero in the market and therefore the price of the option is deterministic.